-Ethiopia has one of the highest rates of maternal mortality in the world with 10,000 new cases of obstetric fistula each year.
-In a county of 94.1 million, there are less than 7,000 trained midwives.
-This results in only 10% of births taking place with a skilled attendant present.
-An obstetric fistula is a hole that forms in a woman’s bladder or rectum caused by obstructed labour during childbirth.
+Ethiopia has one of the highest rates of maternal mortality in the world with over 3,000 new cases of obstetric fistula each year.
+In a county of 102 million, there are less than 5,000 trained midwives.
+This results in only 16% of births taking place with a skilled attendant present.
+An obstetric fistula is a hole between the vagina and rectum or bladder that is caused by prolonged obstructed labor, leaving a woman incontinent of urine or feces or both.

 ETHIOPIAID’S AIM: Eradicating obstetric fistula by 2020